 - (slide 10) The ultrasonic sensor sends out sound from one side (one of the "eyes") and receives it back using the sensor on the other side.
 Together, the ultrasonic sensor's transmitter and receiver look like a pair of eyes, but it is not a sight sensor.
 Instead, those "eyes" are really more like a speaker and a microphone (a sound sensor).

-- For the mini-activities, divide the class into pairs and give each pair a LEGO NXT ultrasonic sensor, motor, intelligent brick and two cables.
-Direct student pairs to follow the instructions on slides 11-12 to experiment with the NXT ultrasonic sensor.
+- For the mini-activities, divide the class into pairs and give each pair a LEGO EV3 ultrasonic sensor, motor, intelligent brick and two cables.
+Direct student pairs to follow the instructions on slides 11-12 to experiment with the EV3 ultrasonic sensor.

 - (slide 11) In the first activity, they spend ~10 minutes using the ultrasonic sensor connected to the brick to study how the sensor works and what it does.
 Make sure they do the "Try Me" option and write down their observations from their experimentation.